joshuag/medasync/Engineer-Challege.md

 A correct input will always have a patient before any actions taken on that patient, but may have patients and actions at any place in the file.

-Every patient should have both an Intake and Discharge, but Intakes and Discharges can come in any order
+Every patient should have both an Intake and Discharge, but Intakes and Discharges can come in any order.

 Every patient should have at least one treatment.